-Since that break-up, I have hardly watched even a handful of films.
-But one, recommended by a five-year-old girl, I have watched several times.
-It is an extraordinary movie, full of symbolism.
+In the last years I’ve hardly watched a handful of films, but one recommended by a five-year-old girl I’ve watched several times.
+It’s an extraordinary movie, full of symbolism.
 I’m talking about Spirited Away, an animated movie from the Japanese director Miyazaki.
-If you have not watched it yet, make a note in your diary.
-It does not disappoint and speaks to both children and adults.
+If you haven’t watched it yet, make a note in your agenda.
+It doesn’t disappoint and speaks to both children and adults.

-The movie follows the adventures of a girl in a village inhabited by ghosts, and her attempts to rescue her parents, who have been turned into pigs by the machiavellian old woman Yubaba.
-But, beneath this tale, which is apparently a children’s story, runs a deeper story of the most important of adventures: the conquering of ourselves.
+The movie follows the adventures of a girl in a village inhabited by ghosts, and her attempts to rescue her parents, turned into pigs by the machiavellian old woman Yubaba.
+But, beneath apparently a children’s story, runs a deeper story of the most important of adventures: The conquering of ourselves.

 The ghost town represents ordinary life.
 Old Yubaba represents our ego, as she lives on top of a bath house that represents our body and mind.
 She is constantly satisfying every whim of a huge baby, keeping him pampered, isolated from the outside in a room full of toys.
 This baby represents our emotions.

 Yubaba is always in the company of an evil bird, and in her room there are three identical heads jumping from place to place.
 Miyazaki has found a very visual way of representing the three developmental levels that we all have in our minds: reptilian, mammalian and human, represented by the bird, the giant baby and Yubaba respectively.
 Or, in other words, our survival instincts, emotional reactions and intelligence.